nextcloud/desktop/doc/architecture.rst

 were introduced.
 They are either needed for sync functionality or help have a positive effect on synchronization performance.

-This chapter describes additional xml elemeents which the server returns in response to a successful PROPFIND request on a file or directory.
-The elemnts are returned in the namespace oc.
+This chapter describes additional xml elements which the server returns in response to a successful PROPFIND request on a file or directory.
+The elements are returned in the namespace oc.

 Server Side  Permissions